How vacuum is measured.

 Vacuum pressure unit conversion chart (absolute)

-Convert percentage vacuum, atmospheres, PSIA, Torr (millimeters mercury mm Hg), Inches mercury In Hg, kPa (SI Unit), bar and mbar.
+Convert percentage vacuum, atmospheres, PSIA, Torr (millimetres mercury mm Hg), inches mercury In Hg, kPa (SI Unit), bar and mbar.

 Vacuum pressure unit conversions chart (relative)

-Percentage vacuum, atmosphere ATM, PSIG negative gauge pressure, Inches Mercuury negative gauge, kPa negative gauge, bar negative gauge and millimbar mbat negative gauge conversions.
+Percentage vacuum, atmosphere ATM, PSIG negative gauge pressure, Inches Mercury negative gauge, kPa negative gauge, bar negative gauge and millibar mbar negative gauge conversions.

 Pascal (Pa)